athrur/athrur.github.io/_posts/2023-08-30-ma-visualisation-project.md

 tags: [data, python, javascript]
 ---

 Checkout my interactive Mergers and Acquisitions geographical visualisation tool below!
 This was put together in just a few hours, alongside a group project I took part in on an insight week at [Bloomberg](https://www.bloomberg.com/company/).
-It is just a prototype, but I currently working on rewriting and updating the application with all the features implemented.
+It is just a prototype, but I am currently working on rewriting and updating the application with all the features implemented.

 **Please note**: On mobile or small devices, for best experience please turn your device horizontally and <a href=".">refresh</a>.
 You are also recommended to use Google Chrome.